inet-framework/inet-framework.github.io/ContribGettingStarted.md

 1. Create an account on GitHub, and fork the INET project to create your own version.
 Clone the new repository to your computer.

-2. Create a new topic branch for your changes, by branching the `master` (stable) branch.
+2. Create a new topic branch for your changes by branching the `master` (stable) branch.

     <div class="alert alert-warning">
     <b>Note:</b> It is NOT safe to start off from an existing topic branch.
-    Topic branches should be considered a private playing field of the person who created them, and may be deleted, rebased, or their history rewritten at any time.
-If a topic (or attic) branch looks interesting to you, contact the person who works in that branch -- don't assume anything without asking.
+    Topic branches should be considered a private playing field of the person who created them and may be deleted, rebased, or have their history rewritten at any time.
+If a topic (or attic) branch looks interesting to you, contact the person who works in that branch — don't assume anything without asking.
     </div>

 3. Commit your changes into your topic branch.

-    *  We recommend that you pull from the INET repository from time to time, and rebase your topic branch to the tip of the `master` branch.
+    *  We recommend that you pull from the INET repository from time to time and rebase your topic branch to the tip of the `master` branch.
-    *  Try to keep to the coding conventions of the INET Framework.
+    *  Try to adhere to the coding conventions of the INET Framework.
 If you implement a new component, you can take inspiration from existing parts of the framework.
     *  If you have questions or something to discuss, don't hesitate to post to the mailing list.